MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 Contoso will move VMs to AVS using the VMware HCX tool.
 The VMs will run in an AVS Private Cloud.
 [VMware HCX migration types](https://docs.vmware.com/en/VMware-HCX/services/user-guide/GUID-8A31731C-AA28-4714-9C23-D9E924DBB666.html) include Bulk Migration, Cold Migration, and even while a workload is running through live migration using vMotion or Replication Assisted vMotion (RAV).

-- As a first step, Contoso prepares the Azure components for AVS.
+- Contoso plans their networking in Azure and ExpressRoute.
-- Contoso creates the AVS Service using the Azure portal and then provisions the AVS Nodes.
+- Contoso creates the AVS Private Cloud using the Azure portal.
-- The AVS Private cloud is then created and the networking is configured including the ExpressRoute circuits.
+- The network is then configured including the ExpressRoute circuits.
-- Contoso next configures the HCX components to connect their on-premises vSphere environment to the AVS Private Cloud.
+- Contoso next configures the HCX components to connects their on-premises vSphere environment to the AVS Private Cloud.
 - The VMs are then replicated and moved to Azure using VMware HCX.

     ![Migration process](./media/contoso-migration-vmware-to-azure/onpremises-vmwarehcx-azure.png)

-> ![NOTE]
->  NSX-T is not a requirement, most environments will have standard VDS-based networking

 ## Scenarios steps